 19. For many of us today the idea of "believing in something" is that we give mental assent to it.
-But to the folks at the time of Jesus it had a far deeper meaning.
+But to the people at the time of Jesus, it had a far deeper meaning.
 From the Greek word "pistis" believing meant that a person had become morally persuaded about a person or a truth so that they would align their life to live by it.
 For example: The Jewish leaders stood at the foot of the cross mocking Jesus.
 What did they say it would take for them to "believe in him"?

 Did these leaders believe in Jesus as we use the term today?
 Yes.
 They could see that he physically existed and in fact was right in front of them.
 But did they "believe in Jesus" as it meant at that time?
-No. They had refused to believe in Him and therefore had no intention of obeying his words or aligning their lives with his teachings.
+No. They had refused to believe in Him and therefore had no intention of obeying his words, or aligning their lives with his teachings.

 20. In contrast to these Jewish leaders, let us consider one conversation Jesus had with the Samaritan woman at the well (John 4:1-26).
 This woman became so thoroughly convinced that Jesus was the Messiah that she acted right away on what she believed to be true.

 And because she acted on her belief in Jesus, what happened?